wrmay/cloudlab/README.md

 Cloudlab provisions a single /24 subnet in its own VPC on AWS and supports deploying up to 154 hosts into that subnet.

 The number of hosts, the region, and instance type can be specified.
 Only EBS instance types are supported.
 All instances (hosts) will have an Amazon assigned public IP address and DNS name.
-The hosts will also have private ip addresses which will be assigned sequentially starting with 10.0.0.101 and proceeding through 10.0.0.254.
+Each host will also have private ip addresses which will be assigned sequentially starting with 10.0.0.101 and proceeding through 10.0.0.254.
 Knowing the IP addresses before provisioning makes it easier to construct clusters.

-Hosts will have the ability to connect to each other on both their public and private IP addresses.
+Hosts will have the ability to connect to each other on any port using their private IP addresses.
 All hosts can also create outbound connections to the internet.
 Inbound connections are limited to a list of ports which can be specified at the time of provisioning.
-All hosts will allow inbound connections on the specified list of ports as well as on port 22.
+Hosts will allow inbound connections from outside the private network only on a limited list of ports that can be defined.
+All hosts allow inbound connections from anywhere on port 22.

-Each environment provisioned with cloudlab will have its own ssh key which will be shared by all hosts.
+Each environment provisioned with cloudlab will have its own ssh key which will be shared by all the hosts.

 All hosts will run Amazon Linux 2, which is a yum based distribution derived from Ubuntu.